cubee-cb/linux-vr-compat/FEDORA.md

 - Head tracking is slightly laggy, perhaps reprojection is not working right?
     - I switched to the Envision Fedora package (instead of the AppImage) and it seems not as bad now as I remember.
 - Can't figure out how to disable hand tracking.
 It's cool and all, but makes some games unplayable (like VRChat) since they then expect VR-style controllers instead of a standard controller, and the hand tracking is jittery to the point of being unusable.

-### Building WiVRn
-- Envision's WiVRn build fails with what looks like an error in the code itself.
-I've given up trying to make it work several times.
-- Building the dashboard manually required several packages to be installed.
-    - Mostly Qt6 stuff: `qt6-qtbase-devel qt6-qtquick3d-devel qt6-qttools-devel qcoro-qt6-devel libcap-devel librsvg2-tools kf6-kirigami-devel extra-cmake-modules kf6-ki18n-devel kf6-kcoreaddons-devel kf6-kiconthemes-devel`
-    - And even then, despite the cmake commands finishing, no binaries appear in `/usr/local/bin/` contrary to what the output suggests.
-Some warnings appear near where Monado is built so I presume I'm missing something Monado needs?

 ### ALCOM ([vrc-get-gui](https://github.com/vrc-get/vrc-get/blob/master/vrc-get-gui/README.md))
 - Alternative Creator Companion for VRChat.